Joint Robust Beamforming Design for WPT-assisted D2D Communications in MISO-NOMA: Fractional Programming and Deep Reinforcement Learning: Introduction

 To further improve the spectrum efficiency of the D2D pair, non-orthogonal multiple access (NOMA) can be applied in cellular networks \cite{kimy2013non, ding2015application, ding2014performance}.
 In 6G, NOMA remains in the spotlight and is ever-evolved in academia and industry.
 In recent studies on using NOMA, the authors of \cite{liu2021application} and \cite{yuan2021noma} demonstrated its enormous potential in 6G and tremendous benefit for 6G.
 Furthermore, the spectral efficiency of NOMA enabled IoT network for 6G was further improved by \cite{khan2020spectral}.
 Different from conventional multiple access techniques, including frequency-division multiple access (FDMA), time-division multiple access (TDMA), code-division multiple access (CDMA) and orthogonal frequency division multiple access (OFDMA) for previous generations of cellular communications, NOMA allows all users to share the same frequency band and channel coding at the same time.
 By applying NOMA, high mutual interference will be introduced when the NOMA users are decoding signals.
 Thus, successive interference cancellation (SIC) is applied at the receiver \cite{saito2015performance}.

-From the energy efficiency perspective, wireless power transfer (WPT) has been regarded as one of the promising technology to improve energy efficiency of the D2D pair, especially for the near-field scenarios in 6G \cite{zhang2022near}.
-The authors in \cite{tariq2020speculative} further discussed the application of WPT in 6G, especially in the scenarios of short-distance communications and massive battery-less devices deployed IoT networks.
+For battery-powered devices, energy is one of the most precious resources.
+Thus, how to save their energy and/or improve their energy efficiency are emergent and important.
+This motivates the use of wireless power transfer (WPT) in this paper.
+The core idea of WPT in wireless communications is that WPT-enabled devices harvest energy from radio frequency (RF) signals.
 Generally, there are two types of WPT, i.e., time switching (TS) and power splitting (PS) WPT respectively \cite{zhang2013mimo}.
-In particular, for TS-WPT, the receiver periodically switches between harvesting energy mode and transmitting signal or decoding information mode \cite{choi2019toward,ding2015application,lu2014wireless}, whereas the PS-WPT receiver splits the received signal into two power level streams and then assigns them to the energy harvesting receiver and information decoding receiver respectively \cite{cao2018analysis,ye2017power}.
-Note that, in this paper, we consider TS-WPT into the D2D pair in a NOMA downlink network.
+In particular, for TS-WPT, the receiver periodically switches between harvesting energy mode and transmitting signals or decoding information mode \cite{choi2019toward,ding2015application2,lu2014wireless}, whereas the PS-WPT receiver splits the received signal into two power level streams and then assigns them to the energy harvesting receiver and information decoding receiver respectively \cite{cao2018analysis,ye2017power}.
+Note that, in this paper, we only consider the user of TS-WPT.